Placing and routing quantum LDPC codes in multilayer superconducting hardware: Rescaling Extracted Hardware Parameters

 \section{Rescaling Extracted Hardware Parameters}

-Central to our work is to evaluate codes with respect to their compatibility with our proposed multi-layered architecture.
-We refer the reader to Sec.~\ref{sec:results} for our definition of the hardware cost.
-Although we don’t explicitly include qubit count or check weight in our hardware‐cost metric, their influence shows up in the complexity of the layouts HAL produces.
-When computing the total hardware cost, we consider only parameters directly determined by the layouts—this also prevents double-counting causes as effects.
+Central to our work is to evaluate codes with respect to their compatibility with our proposed multilayered architecture.
+We refer the reader to Sec.~\ref{sec:results} for our definition of the hardware complexity.
+Although we do not explicitly include qubit count or check weight in our hardware complexity model, their influence shows up in the resulting complexity of the layouts HAL produces.
+When computing the total hardware complexity, we consider only parameters directly determined by the layouts---this also prevents double-counting causes as effects.

-When calculating the overall hardware cost, we must choose the appropriate baseline and optimistic values to rescale the extracted hardware parameters.
+When calculating the overall hardware complexity, we must choose the appropriate baseline and optimistic values to rescale the extracted hardware parameters.
 Baseline values are set to the hardware requirements of surface code architectures, implying one tier, a normalized coupler length of 1, and 0 bump bonds and TSVs per coupler.
 Optimistic values are chosen according to recent demonstrations of novel hardware capabilities.

 In this appendix, we cite the manuscripts we use to derive our optimistic values.
 In App.~\ref{sec:cost_variation_robustness} we provide further justification for our choices by demonstrating that our overall conclusions are robust to $\pm50~\%$ variations in the optimistic values.
 Table \ref{tab:opt_values} lists the optimistic values we chose for the hardware parameters and the relevant citations.

 \textbf{Tiers}.
 Ref.~\cite{rosenberg20173d} presents proof-of-principle experiments for an architecture of 3 vertically stacked chips using bump bonds, forming several routing interfaces.
 In the proposed architecture, the routing tiers are used to route control and readout circuitry and to place the qubits.
-Using similar bump-bonding technology, we anticipate that stacking four more chips on top of this stackup will be possible in the near future.
+Using similar bump-bonding technology, we anticipate that stacking 4 more chips on top of this stackup will be possible in the near future.
 This stackup would realize 5 routing tiers for long-range couplers, including the qubit tier.
 We set the optimistic value for the number of tiers to 5.